These high-speed ‘nano-cranes’ could form molecular assembly lines

 And because the field provides the energy, this movement can be used to push other molecules around — though that hasn’t been demonstrated just yet.

-But it’s not hard to imagine millions of these little machines working in vast (to them) fields, pushing component molecules towards or away from each other in complex processes or rolling products along, “not unlike an assembly line,” as Simmel put it.
+But it’s not hard to imagine millions of these little machines working in vast (to them) fields, pushing component molecules toward or away from each other in complex processes or rolling products along, “not unlike an assembly line,” as Simmel put it.

 The team’s work, which like most great research seems obvious in retrospect, earned them the coveted cover story in Science.Featured Image: TUM